Stigeweard/express_validation_exercise/readme.md

 > Reference the addpost route for an example.

 - Username: Required.
 Must be more than 6 characters, must start with a letter, and no punctuation.
 - Password: Required.
-Must be more than 8 characters with atleast One letter, one number, and one special character (!?/.,')
+Must be more than 8 characters with at least One letter, one number, and one special character (!?/.,')
 - Email: Required.
 Must be formatted like an email, (something @ something . something)
 - First Name: Required.
 - Last Name: Required.